Monday, December 31, 2007

 and hot-breathed, scouring the sick mystery

-and the rain-stuck pages of old porn mags,
+of older kids: smashed beer cans and the rain-stuck pages of old porn mags,

 cracked and dried like animal hides in the grass.